Compact Proofs of Model Performance via Mechanistic Interpretability: Results

 \subsection{Compact proofs both require and provide mechanistic understanding}

 \paragraph{Quantifying mechanistic understanding using unexplained dimensionality} We first quantify the amount of mechanistic understanding used in a proof by measuring its \textbf{unexplained dimensionality} -- the number of free parameters required to fully describe model behavior, assuming the structural assumptions of the proof are correct.
-More detailed mechanistic interpretations will leave fewer free parameters that need to be filled in via empirical observation.
-(Details in \autoref{sec:computing-unexplained-dimensionality-reduction}.)
-In \autoref{fig:unexplained-dimension}, we plot the two axes and find a suggestive correlation -- that is, proofs based on less mechanistic understanding are longer.
+More detailed \ifbool{neuripsonly}{}{mechanistic }interpretations \ifbool{neuripsonly}{}{will }leave fewer free parameters \ifbool{neuripsonly}{needing}{that need} to be filled in via empirical observation\ifbool{neuripsonly}{~(\autoref{sec:computing-unexplained-dimensionality-reduction}). }{ .
+(Details in \autoref{sec:computing-unexplained-dimensionality-reduction}.) } In \autoref{fig:unexplained-dimension}, we plot \ifbool{neuripsonly}{these}{the two} axes and find a suggestive correlation\ifbool{neuripsonly}{:}{ -- that is,} proofs based on less mechanistic understanding are longer.

 \paragraph{More mechanistic understanding allows for more compact proofs} In addition to the constructions in \autoref{sec:provably-bounding-model-performance}, the parts of proofs we were unable to compact seem to correspond to components that we do not mechanistically understand.
 For example, we could not cheaply bound the behavior of $\EVOU$ without multiplying out the matrices, and this seems in part because we do have a mechanistic understanding of how $\EVOU$ implements low-rank copying.